sudeepdino008/awesome-stars/README.md

 ## Swift

 - [broadwaylamb/SuperMirror](https://github.com/broadwaylamb/SuperMirror) - If a Swift type conforms to CustomReflectable, it's hard to reverse engineer it.
 This single-file library makes it super easy.

+## TeX

+- [tuhdo/os01](https://github.com/tuhdo/os01) - Bootstrap yourself to write an OS from scratch.
+A book for self-learner.

 ## TypeScript